ramezrafla/redis-oplog/README.md

 This functionality affects two things:
 1. Forces default strategy for limits (see below)
-2. Automatically enables race conditions detection if `raceDetection` is null (useful if you want the same settings.json in development as in production)
+2. Automatically enables race conditions detection if `raceDetection` is `null` (set to `null` useful if you want the same settings.json in development as in production)

 ## Race Conditions Detector